aimeos/map/README.md

 (string) $elem1 === (string) $elem2
 ```

-The keys of the elements are only preserved in the new map if the first parameter is NULL.
+The keys of the elements are preserved in the new map.

 **Examples:**